Fourwalls

 Fourwalls is a 2022 Indian Kannada family drama film written and directed by S S Sajjan.
 The film is produced by T. Vishwanath Naik under SV Pictures Banner.
 The movie features Achyuth Kumar, Dattanna, Sujay Shastri, Dr.Pavitra, Baskar Ninasam & Dr.Janvi Jyothi in prominent roles.
 Anand Rajavikram has composed the music and background score, editing by Satish Chandraiah and cinematography by Vadde Devendra Reddy.

+The film won Karnataka State Film Award for Best Family Entertainer which was announced in March 2025.

 Plot

 Shankranna, born in a poor family, moves to the city with his family.
 His life is filled with many ups and downs that lay between life and death, incidences of success and failure, love and trust, and practices and belief in life.